Do you want to increase your net worth? Well, so did we. Let me tell you how we did it.

 By this time, we were fully into Personal Capital to help us track our progress.
 It became quite addicting actually.

 ** Net Worth Total (January 2017) = $547,000 **

 9. Pay Off Your Mortgage Early

-In November 2017, we paid off our 15-year mortgage in just under 4 years.
+In November 2017, we paid off our 15-year mortgage in less than 5 years.
 One year ahead of schedule!

 Nicole, Zoey, Calvin and I had an epic mortgage freedom celebration together that we’ll never forget.
 We wanted our kids to remember this important moment in our lives so they too could be inspired to live without debt in the future.

 Without a mortgage, our net worth has been increased steadily.
 The incredible stock market surge in 2017 definitely helped as well!

 ** Net Worth Total (February 2018) = $679,000 **

 Although 2018 saw an overall drop in the stock market, we weathered the storm and kept up a high savings rate.
 Most of our extra money went into a savings account to build up enough money to buy our first rental property.

 We also did fun things like update our home and go on some epic family vacations.